Mini (marque): Mini Mark I (1959 to 1967)

 Launched in August 1959, the Mark 1 Mini (code name ADO 15) was initially marketed as the Austin Seven and Morris Mini-Minor.

 Mark I Minis can be identified by exterior door hinges, sliding door glass, tail lights smaller than later cars and a "mustache" grille.
+In 1960, a 2-seater van was launched, along with an estate, both sharing a longer wheelbase.
+In 1961 the pickup was introduced, also based on the longer wheelbase.

 The A-series engine came in a wide range of capacities, initially as an 848 cc, but later the 997, 998, 1071 and 1275 cc engines were added.
 The non-Cooper cars had gearboxes with the "magic wand" selector, with 4-speeds (no synchromesh on 1st) while the Coopers has a remote shift selector.

 An automatic, 4-speed transmission was introduced in 1965.